PHP $GLOBALS Superglobal

 PHP $GLOBALS

-is an array that contains all global
+The $GLOBALS superglobal is an array that contains references to all global variables of the script.

 Global Variables